The Impact of the Internet on the Art World

 Yayoi Kusama

-How the Pandemic Changed the Way We See Art?
+How Has the Pandemic Changed the Way We See Art?

 The pandemic forced the art world to surrender to the internet as the only possible exhibition space.
-Thus, the online art market saw its sales increase exponentially due to the closure of museums, fairs and auctions due to the pandemic.
-Already in the first half of 2020 Christie's, Sotheby's and Phillips had revenues of US$370 million, five times more than the same period in 2019.
+In this way, the online art market has seen its sales rise exponentially due to the closure of museums, fairs and auctions due to the pandemic.
+In the first half of 2020, Christie's, Sotheby's and Phillips recorded revenues of US$370 million, five times more than in the same period of 2019.

 “Social distancing has forced a new form of online engagement which might forever alter the way the art market, and its stakeholders, approach their digital presence.”